 However, if you just want the player piano without the audio accompaniment, and you're a little tech-savvy, you can do that with a $55 bluetooth MIDI device from Yamaha.
 Yes, you can control it with your SmartPhone!

 Would you like to discuss an upgrade?
 Do you have questions about your piano?
-Call, text, or hit me up in the chat window.
+Call, text, or book a consultation.

 Heron’s self-playing organ pipes in Alexandria and in Araby, and the Musa brothers’ automatic flute-player from Bagdad are the oldest extent descriptions of automated instruments, and the oldest surviving mechanical musical instruments are the glockenspiels (carillons) of the late Middle Ages.